Meadowbank Stadium

 The stadium has also regularly hosted football.
-It was the home ground of Scottish Football League team Meadowbank Thistle between 1974 and 1995.
-From 1996, it hosted senior non-league football as the home ground of Edinburgh City.
+It was the home ground of Scottish Football League team Meadowbank Thistle between 1974 and 1995, becoming the first all-seated football ground in the UK in the process, and subsequently hosted senior non-league football as the home ground of Edinburgh City.
 League football returned to Meadowbank in 2016 following City's promotion to the Scottish Professional Football League.
-The Meadowbank complex also hosted Leith Athletic, which played on the Meadowbank 3G artificial pitch adjacent to the main stadium since 2013.
-In the early months of 2019 the sports centre was demolished and work begun on construction of its replacement.
-In 2022, following the completion of construction, Edinburgh City (now named F.C.
-Edinburgh) returned to Meadowbank.
+The Meadowbank complex also hosts Leith Athletic, who first played on the Meadowbank 3G artificial pitch adjacent to the main stadium between 2013 and 2017.

+In 2017 the complex was closed ahead of the demolition of the stadium in the early months of 2019 and work beginning on construction of its replacement.
+In 2022, following the completion of construction, Edinburgh City and Leith Athletic returned to Meadowbank, where they were joined by Hibernian Women's FC.

 Meadowbank Stadium was also used for rugby union as the home venue of Edinburgh Rugby between 2002 and 2004.

 Layout

 The stadium has a single stand with a capacity of 500.
 Before the stadium was closed for redevelopment work in 2017, the capacity of the stadium was 5,000.